FAQ'S FOOD AND DRINKS

 Yes you can buy mineralwater everywhere on Flores.
 The most selled brands are Aqua and Ruteng (from Flores)

-Yes, and no horror stories on Flores like elsewhere on Java and Bali.
+Yes, and no horror stories on Flores like elsewhere in Indonesia like on Java and Bali.
 Like said, arrack is part of the tradition.